isakhjortgren/GAN/README.md

-# LGP-for-DL
+# Progressivly growing GAN
-This repo will soon implement a genetic algorithm (linear genetic programming) for hyper parameter optimization of neural networks of different kinds.
-The most interesting part is if LGP can be used for deciding on network structure, type of layers, number of layers, connections, regularization, etc.
+This Repo aim to implement a version of a progressively growing GAN